thehyve/transmart-core/docker/README.md

 docker-compose -f docker-compose.xxx.yml up transmart-database
 ```

-One the initialisation completed, stop it (with `Ctrl+C`), and run the full stack with:
+Once the initialisation completed, stop it (with `Ctrl+C`), and run the full stack with:
 ```
 docker-compose -f docker-compose.xxx.yml up
 ```